-The economic development of Europe from the early Middle Ages to the present.
-The allocation of scarce resources throughout history and the emergence of institutions attempting to solve problems associated with such allocation.
+Economic development of Europe from the early Middle Ages to the early 20th century.
+Emergence of institutions attempting to solve problems associated with allocation of scarce resources.
 The relationship between economic events and cultural, political, social, religious and demographic trends and between economic events and economic thought.